DilithSBS/libtiny3d_group_88/README.md

 ## AI Tool Usage
 ChatGPT was used as helping agent for:
-- Making header files
+- Making header files accurately.
 - Clarifying mathematical logics
-- Making a soccer ball out of and `.obj` file
+- Making a soccer ball out of an object file
 - Debugging codes
-- Structuring code and documentation
+- Structuring code

+Since we did not have any knowledge about 3D transformations and pixel manipulation, we had to use AI a lot.
+But as we worked on this project, now we have a good understanding about concepts like **Bilinear Filtering, DDA Algorithm, Quaternion rotations, Bezier Curves, Lambert lighting**

-Final implementation and testing were done manually with full understanding.
+Final implementation and testing were done manually by us with full understanding.